Crimson Cup Expands Direct Trade Relationship with Honduran Coffee FarmersMarch 19, 2023 (Published: April 8, 2013)

 This is only one of several trips to coffee’s countries of origin that Crimson Cup is taking this year.
 Team members have already visited Costa Rica and Guatemala, and Greg plans to return to Honduras in a few weeks.

 Since 1991, Crimson Cup Coffee & Tea has hand-roasted great-tasting specialty coffee in Columbus, Ohio.
-We’ve also taught more than 250 independent business owners how to be successful in specialty coffee through our coffee franchise alternative program.
+We’ve also taught more than 300 independent business owners in 30 states how to be successful in specialty coffee through our 7 Steps to Coffee Shop Success program.

 Questions about opening a coffee shop?
 Or want to learn more about our wholesale coffee roasting programs for specialty grocers, colleges and universities and restaurants and food service operators?
-Give us a call at 888-800-9224 or fill out this form, and we’ll get right back to you!
+Give us a call at 888-800-9224 or fill out this form, and we’ll get back to you within one business day.